 26th Street Sugar Shack's funnel cake sundae with vanilla soft serve, hot fudge, chopped peanuts, whipped cream, and a cherry on top might be your dentist's nightmare, but the sugar high is worth it.
 You'll likely also be tempted by the shop's sweet soft serve parfaits in flavors like strawberry shortcake, brownie s'mores, and caramel banana.

 Toscanini's is a hit with its quirky, creamy scoops and homemade toppings, but the shop's dense and silky soft serve is just as delicious.
-Treat yourself to some traditional vanilla or chocolate (or both) or go wild and expand your soft serve horizons with the yuzu (a lemony citrus from Japan) or mango sorbet flavors.
+Treat yourself to some traditional vanilla or chocolate (or both) or go wild and expand your soft serve horizons.
+The list is ever-changing, but previous flavors include black raspberry and goat cheese brownie.

 San Francisco, CA